As you use WordPress, your WordPress database inevitably gets bloated.

 I recommend scheduling an automatic database cleanup about once a week (or even more frequently for large sites with lots of plugins).
 You can find this under WP-Optimize → Settings.

 If you’re already using a plugin like WP Rocket where database cleanup is built-in, you can use this to schedule weekly database cleanups, then only install WP-Optimize when you need to clean up database tables from deleted plugins (I always prefer having fewer plugins installed).

-6. Other Plugins That Clean Your Database
+6. Use Other Plugins To Clean Your Database

 Most other database cleanup plugins do the same exact thing as WP-Optimize

 Advanced Database Cleaner – similar to WP-Optimize but lets you dive further into your database and lets you view cron jobs.
 The Premium version is primarily good for further cleaning your database of old plugins and has options for orphans, plugins, themes, and WP.

 WP-Sweep – lets you clean additional options like user meta and term meta, but take a backup and only do this if you know what you’re doing (doing this will delete terms in your draft posts).